stavroskladis/anymal_b_simple_description/README.md

 ## Usage

+### ROS2 (Humble/Jazzy)

+This package supports ROS2 using `ament_cmake` build system.
+After building with `colcon build`, you can use the launch files:

+    ros2 launch anymal_b_simple_description standalone.launch

-Load the ANYmal description to the ROS parameter server:
+To load the ANYmal description to the ROS2 parameter server:

-    roslaunch anymal_b_simple_description load.launch
+    ros2 launch anymal_b_simple_description load.launch

-To visualize and debug the robot description, start the standalone visualization (note that you have to provide the following additional dependencies: `joint_state_publisher`, `robot_state_publisher`, `rviz`):

-    roslaunch anymal_b_simple_description standalone.launch
+**Note:** This package uses ROS2 `ament_cmake` build system and is compatible with ROS2 Jazzy and Humble.
+The launch files work with ROS2's launch system.

 ### Launch files